lubouski/go-marathon/basics/README.md

 ### Basic Types
-Best source to gain some knowledge on basic types is https://tour.golang.org/basics/1 So Go's basic types are
+Best source to gain some knowledge on basic types is https://tour.golang.org/basics/1

+So Go's basic types are:
 ```
 bool